Why Python is the Ideal Choice for Final Year Projects?

 8. Quiz Game

-A simple interactive quiz game that presents multiple-choice questions.
-Users select their answers, and the app tracks their scores.
-It serves as a fun way to test knowledge on various subjects.
+A simple interactive quiz game that presents multiple-choice questions to the user.
+Users will select answers to the questions, and the application will keep track of users' scores.
+It will be a fun way to learn and test knowledge on a variety of subjects.

 Key Features